kubeflow/katib/docs/proposals/llm-hyperparameter-optimization-api.md

 			save_strategy = "no",
 			learning_rate = katib.search.double(min=1e-05, max=5e-05),
 			num_train_epochs=3,
-            # If you are using CPU instead of GPU, please set: no_cuda=True,
-            # If you are using CPU instead of GPU, please set: use_cpu=True,
 		),
 		# Set LoRA config to reduce number of trainable model parameters.
 		lora_config = LoraConfig(